vincenzoiovino/timelock.fs/README.md

 ### Decrypt
-The encrypted file is protected until the day before the date you selected.
+The encrypted file is protected until the day before the chosen date.
 When the chosen day is reached you can right click on the file `MyFile.pdf.tlcs`, select `Show more options` (this may depend on your Windows version) and then click on `timelock.fs.decrypt`.
 Your file will be decrypted and you will recover the file `MyFile.pdf`.

 ## Uninstall